wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 ## SDKs for Framework Instrumentation

-Framework-level SDKs (Level 3) instrument popular component frameworks of a microservice.
-Each SDK in this group instruments the operations of a specific framework in a specific programming language.
+Framework-level (Level 3) SDKs instrument the operations of popular component frameworks of a microservice.
+Each SDK in this group instruments a particular framework in a particular programming language.
 Wavefront provides SDKs for many common microservices frameworks, so you can collect observability data from the inbound requests and outbound responses of each microservice in a cloud-based application, with minimal code changes.
-See the [overview table](#SDKlevels) for language availability.
+[SDK languages.](#SDKlevels)

 Framework-level SDKs are a good place to start if you are new to instrumentation because these SDKs are simple to use:
 * Depending on the SDK, you might edit a configuration file or instantiate a few helper objects in your code.
 No further coding is required.